 Other opportunities for students to explore and experience life outside Australia is the Habitat for Humanity program where students raise money, and spend time building houses for communities in countries such as the Phillipines and Cambodia.

-All students have the opportunity to audition for Faith’s biennial College production.
-Up to 150 students are involved as musicians, performers, technicians, set painters, and stage crew – culminating in 6 performances over 2 weeks.
+Take to the stage!
+All students are invited to audition for Faith’s biennial College production.
+Rehearsed and performed in the College’s state of the art theatre.
+Up to 150 students including musicians, performers, technicians, set painters, and stage crew produce a polished performance attracting more than 2,000 patrons over 6 performances.

 Past productions have included: